 "When there wasn't any school, we went to the local pitches," Upamecano remembers.
 "We lived in a neighbourhood of footballers, with a little stadium where we had big tournaments, and for two or three hours, we gave our all."

 What they're saying

 "I've not seen a faster centre-back, and Dayot has an unbelievable physique.
-He can become as good as Jerome Boateng if he can keep improving." - Leipzig forward Timo Werner
+He can become as good as Jerome Boateng if he can keep improving." - former Leipzig teammate Timo Werner

-"He is now the best centre-back.
-He is a top player, fast, clever, good in a challenge; it's just very hard to get past him." - Leipzig forward Yussuf Poulsen
+"He's now the best centre-back.
+He's a top player, fast, clever, good in a challenge; it's just very hard to get past him." - Leipzig forward Yussuf Poulsen